 BROWNSVILLE, Texas — This new reality is hard for small businesses, but the Brownsville Community Improvement Corporation and UTRGV’s Entrepreneurship and Commercialization Center are working together to help business owners in Brownsville figure out the future.

-“The university has been a tremendous partner, will continue to be a tremendous partner to us to not only address the pandemic now, but also think about the future programming that’s gonna help businesses grow and accelerate and continue to innovate,” said Josh Mejia, Executive Director of the Brownsville Community Improvement Corporation (BCIC).
+“The university has been a tremendous partner, will continue to be a tremendous partner to us to not only address the pandemic now, but also think about the future programming that’s gonna help businesses grow and accelerate and continue to innovate,” said the Executive Director of the Brownsville Community Improvement Corporation (BCIC).

-Mejia said they immediately developed a business registry system to collect data showcasing how COVID-19 has impacted businesses and helping them reach out to businesses is UTRGV’s Entrepreneurship and Commercialization Center (ECC).
+BCIC immediately developed a business registry system to collect data showcasing how COVID-19 has impacted businesses and helping them reach out to businesses is UTRGV’s Entrepreneurship and Commercialization Center (ECC).

 “We’re making calls to local businesses, letting them know about resources or loans that the city has to offer,” said Bertha Lance, student assistant of UTRGV’s ECC.
 “A lot of them are struggling with payroll so we are guiding them toward the (PPP Paycheck Protection Program) loans for like pay roll.”